 Work on Your UI/UX Design

 With UI/UX design, the smallest improvements can make the biggest difference.
-For example, typing indicators in customer chat screens are helpful for impatient chatters.
+For example, typing indicators in customer chat screens is helpful for impatient chatters.
 Or, when customers are waiting for agents, have your chatbot update them when they move up the line.
+They see your modern logo design, it instills it in their memory.
 Alongside positive experience, prioritize the chatbot’s visual elements as well.
 In that phase, you can use the best Figma mockup plugin similar solution to create an outstanding design for your chatbot.